xaviergonz/makfy/README.md

   > **Notes:**
   > - If you generate two different targets based on the same source files (for example a production vs a debug bundle) make sure to use different context names for each one.
   > - This function will create files inside a ```.makfy-cache``` folder at the end of every successful run.
   > - If you change the ```makfyfile.js``` contents then a clean run will be assumed.
 This is done so you don't have to manually clean the cache folder every time you make changes to it.
+  >   If you require other custom (made by you) scripts you should add them to the dependencies array to ensure you get proper cache invalidation when you change those as well.

 * ```cleanCache: () => void```
   > Cleans the ```.makfy-cache``` folder.
 Use it if you want to make sure all next calls to ```getFileChangesAsync``` work as if it was a clean run.